grscwf/twin-mt/nero-paths.md

       - After any action, Nero is forced into an adjacent room after dropping everything (but not the ring, if he's wearing it).
       - The lion will chase Nero into the blob.
-    - TODO: need a timing subtlety that allows Nero to get enthralled and hunted while wearing ring
+    - TODO: need a timing subtlety that allows Nero to get both enthralled and hunted while wearing ring
   - Nero has to start the lion hunting before wearing the ring.
 The other order never works: